Circuit Design for Clique Problem and Its Implementation on Quantum Computer: Proposed Methodology of Circuit Design for Clique Problem

+\item For every possible combination from array $comb_{arr}$, the algorithm checks every possible vertex pairs $(comb_{arr}(i),comb_{arr}(j))$ that are connected by an edge using edge detector block and insert a \textit{k}-clique detector block on appropriate qubit lines for respective vertices.
 The circuit synthesis of \textit{k}-clique Detector Block is described in Algorithm \ref{alg:onetwo}.
-The algorithm checks for every possible combination of \textit{k} vertices without duplicate entry, for every possible vertex pairs $(comb_{arr}(i),comb_{arr}(j))$ are connected by an edge, if this is true then multi-controlled Toffoli gate with $I_{((i\%k)*\ceil{\log_2 n})+1}$ to $I_{(i\%k)*\ceil{\log_2 n}}$ input qubit lines and $I_{((j\%k)*\ceil{\log_2 n})+1}$ to $I_{((j\%k)+1)*\ceil{\log_2 n}}$ input qubit lines as control and one of the ancilla $A_x$ as target if $j\%k$ is zero, where $i, j$ are the index values of array $comb_{arr}$ or else insert a multi-controlled Toffoli gate with $I_{((i\%k)*\ceil{\log_2 n})+1}$ to $I_{(i\%k)*\ceil{\log_2 n}}$ input qubit lines and $I_{((j\%k)*\ceil{\log_2 n})+1}$ to $I_{(j+1)*\ceil{\log_2 n}}$ input qubit lines as control and one of the ancilla $A_x$ as target.
-If all vertex pairs of a vertex combination are adjacent then each of the $A_x$ ancilla qubits are activated which implies there exists a clique of size k between them.
-This information is stored in the $T$ ancilla by applying a $k \choose 2$-controlled Toffoli gate with $A_{k \choose 2}$ ancillas as control and $T$ ancilla as target.
-These steps are need to be repeated followed by Qubit Deactivation Block to generate the mirror of it in order to keep the overall circuit reversible. \\
+The algorithm checks for every possible combination of \textit{k} vertices without duplicate entry, if vertex pairs $(comb_{arr}(i),comb_{arr}(j))$ are connected by an edge, then insert a multi-controlled Toffoli gate with $I_{((i\%k)*\ceil{\log_2 n})+1}$ to $I_{(i\%k)*\ceil{\log_2 n}}$ input qubit lines and $I_{((j\%k)*\ceil{\log_2 n})+1}$ to $I_{((j\%k)+1)*\ceil{\log_2 n}}$ input qubit lines as control and one of the ancilla $A_x$ as target if $(j+1)\%k$ is zero, (where $i, j$ are the index values of array $comb_{arr}$) or else insert a multi-controlled Toffoli gate with $I_{((i\%k)*\ceil{\log_2 n})+1}$ to $I_{(i\%k)*\ceil{\log_2 n}}$ input qubit lines and $I_{((j\%k)*\ceil{\log_2 n})+1}$ to $I_{(j+1)*\ceil{\log_2 n}}$ input qubit lines as control and one of the ancilla $A_x$ as target.
+If all vertex pairs of a vertex combination are adjacent, then each of the $A_x$ ancilla qubits are activated, which implies there exists a clique of size k between them.
+This information is stored in the $T$ ancilla by applying a $k \choose 2$-controlled Toffoli gate with $A_{x}$ ancillas as control and $T$ ancilla as target.
+These steps are needed to be repeated followed by Qubit Deactivation Block to generate the mirror of it in order to keep the overall circuit reversible. \\

 \item The algorithm then applies a CNOT gate to the output line with $T$ ancilla as control.
 As a result, the output line shall indicate the presence of a clique of size k in the graph.
-If on the other hand, there is no clique of size k in the input graph, $T$ ancilla will be in their initial state $\ket{0}$ which results in the output line being in the initial state indicating the absence of a clique of size k in the graph.
+On the contrary, if there is no clique of size k in the input graph, $T$ ancilla will be in their initial state $\ket{0}$.

 The remaining steps of the algorithm generates the mirror for the original circuit in order to keep the overall circuit netlist reversible.
-To understand Algorithm 1 more precisely, an example of 4 vertices graph has been considered and how the Oracle circuit generated for the example graph by the proposed algorithm is illustrated in next section.
+To understand Algorithm 1 more precisely, an example of 4 vertices graph has been considered The oracle circuit generated for the example graph by the proposed algorithm is illustrated in the next subsection.

 \end{enumerate}